mac10pro/killfeed/README.md

-# KillFeed Addon for WoW 3.3.5
+# KillFeed (WoW 3.3.5 Addon)

-A Counter-Strike-style kill feed using the combat log
+A Counter-Strike-style PvP kill feed for World of Warcraft 3.3.5.
+Displays who killed whom, their class, and the spell used.

-## Description
+## 📌 Description

-This addon replicates a kill feed similar to *Counter-Strike* in **World of Warcraft 3.3.5 (Wrath of the Lich King)**.
-It listens to the combat log and displays messages like:
+KillFeed listens to the combat log and shows PvP kill messages in a format like:

 ```
 Bobby [Priest] [Shadow Word: Pain] → Gronk [Warrior]
 ```

-## Features

-- PvP kill tracking
-- Displays killer and victim names
-- Shows class of both players
-- Shows the spell or "Melee" used
-- Simple on-screen text feed
-- Lightweight and efficient
+This mimics the visual kill feed found in games like Counter-Strike.

 ---

+## 🔧 Features

+- Real-time PvP kill detection
+- Shows:
+  - Killer name and class
+  - Victim name and class
+  - Spell or melee used
+- Clean, simple on-screen feed
+- 100% local — no server messages or dependencies

+---

-## Folder Structure
+## 📁 Folder Structure

 ```
 KillFeed/